 • B-class only events can have either a day before or same day weigh in as determined by the promoter and the Supervisor or Head official.

 9.4.
-Professional - A Class Elite Athletes
+Elite Class Athletes

-- Must be conducted no more than 1 day prior (24-30 hrs.) to the commencement of competition. - Professional and Pro-Am events should have one official weigh in.
+- Must be conducted no more than 1 day prior (24-30 hrs.) to the commencement of competition. - Before weigh-in, the Athletes must have their medical paperwork confirmed.